Frequently Asked Questions

 Do I need to list all members of my team?

-Yes, please list all team members if you are a group of individuals from more than one organization submitting a proposal.
+If your group includes people from multiple organizations, please list everyone in the application.
 If you are applying as part of a single entity or organization (e.g., a school district, corporation, state agency), please note that in the contact information and include only one point-person.

 Do I need to be affiliated with HGSE or Harvard to enter?

 No!
-We welcome applicants from all backgrounds, and you do not need to be affiliated with HGSE or Harvard to apply.
-The ideal Challenge applicant has some knowledge of and/or experience with early education, but understands the need for new ideas and approaches in the field and is eager to think outside traditional systems and solutions.
+Applicants from all backgrounds and organizations are welcome to apply, and you do not need to be affiliated with HGSE or Harvard.
+The ideal Challenge applicant has some knowledge of and/or experience in early education and is eager to think beyond traditional systems and solutions.

 What types of ideas or approaches are you looking for?